This post may contain affiliate links. Please read our disclosure policy.

 - minced fresh Italian parsley to taste, optional

-Add crushed tomatoes and their juices; stir.
+- Add crushed tomatoes and their juices; stir.
 Simmer 30 minutes more.
 This is a good time to put water on to boil for your pasta.
-(Cook pasta according to package directions, timed to be ready just after you've stirred cream into the sauce.)
+(Cook pasta according to package directions, timed to be ready just after you've stirred cream into the sauce.
+And reserve some of the pasta water for loosening the sauce if necessary.)

-Season ragu with salt and freshly ground black pepper to taste.
+- Season ragu with salt and freshly ground black pepper to taste.
 Add hot cooked pasta to sauce and gently toss to coat.
+Add reserved pasta water if necessary to loosen the sauce.